 Care: Water regularly, but let the soil dry out in between waterings so that it does not become waterlogged.
 Weeding is also important so that any weed’s roots are not competing with the growing bulb.

 Harvest: They will be ready for harvest in late spring/early summer.
 Scapes (the plant’s way of flowering) emerge first.
 Cut these off (they are also delicious, especially in pesto), and let the plants continue to grow until the leaves turn brown.
 Smaller plants are more likely to have a bulb instead of cloves, so only pull up the larger plants, leaving the smaller ones for the next year.
 If you do pull up a bulb, do not fret because it is still edible!
 However, you could also replant it, and it will most likely split into cloves the following year.

 Kohlrabi (Brassica oleracea var. gongylodes)

-A funky, fun looking vegetable, kohlrabi is cold-tolerant and is extremely versatile when it comes to consuming it.
+Kohlrabi is definitely our favourite vegetables to plant in the fall.
+A funky, fun looking vegetable, it is cold-tolerant and is extremely versatile when it comes to consuming it.
 It can be eaten raw, with a taste somewhere between radish and turnip (others say close to broccoli), or cooked in any number of ways – pureed, roasted, steamed, whatever is your favorite.
 It even improves in taste, becoming sweeter, when growing in colder conditions.
 Kohlrabi can be planted in the fall for a winter harvest if you live in a milder climate.
 It’s optimal growing temperature is in the 60’s (°F) / (15-21°C), but it will tolerate frost and lower temperatures.

 Minimum temperature: 15 °F (-9.5°C).